BlaXun/RandomShapeGenerator/README.md

 * *applyBlendOnTexturizing* to toggle other colors than c_white to be applied on the texturizing subimage.
 * *possibleTextureBlendColors* to add/reduce the colors used when *applyBlendOnTexturizing* is set.
 The project starts with some nice pastel colors.
 <br/>

+**How does this work?**<br/>
+Its quite simple.
+All it needs are some subimages on a single sprite.
+The algorithm will stack randomly chosen subimages on top of each other while each of these subimages can be scaled and rotated.
+Next up, the stacked image will get abstracted into a ds_map.
+All corners are detected, outlines are drawn.
+Next up edges are detected and shading is "applied".
+Now that the ds_map holds all the information it is simply drawn to screen and, if activated, a texture is drawn on-top using blend modes.
+Finally the image is saved... and thats it.

 **Where to find the generated shapes**<br/>
 As soon as shape generating is done you will get a popup telling you how long it took to create those shapes.